A No-Stress Guide To Grocery Shopping During The Coronavirus Pandemic

 For maximum style and safety, be like Zuzana Caputova, the president of Slovakia, and custom-make your own mask in a fabric and color that matches your outfit.

-4. Wear latex gloves if you have them.
+4. Wear latex gloves.

 Latex gloves aren't meant for hard use and they tear easily, especially when you're doing tasks like pumping gas or hauling heavy items.
 If you decide to wear them, avoid touching your face.
 If the virus is on your gloves and you scratch your nose with a gloved hand, you've defeated the purpose of wearing protection in the first place.
 When taking off your gloves, do not touch your bare skin.
 Follow this CDC guide for removing latex gloves.